-Colorado Liquor Code Regulation 47-302 provides that, after a liquor or beer license has been issued, the licensee may not make any physical change, alteration, or modification of the premises that materially or substantially alters the licensed premises, or the use of the licensed premises, from the plans and specifications including walls submitted at the time of obtaining the original license without the prior written consent of the local and state licensing authorities.
+Colorado Liquor Code Regulation 47-302 provides that, after a liquor or beer license has been issued, the licensee cannot make any physical change, alteration, or modification of the premises that materially or substantially alters the premises, or the use of the premises, from the plans and specifications, including walls submitted at the time of obtaining the original license without the previous written consent of the local and state licensing authorities.

-Fees can be paid by check or money order made out to the Colorado Department of Revenue.
+Fees can be paid by check or money order made payable to the Colorado Department of Revenue.

-Depending on the decisions made by the Director of Excise and Licenses, a hearing may be held.
+Depending on the decisions made by the director of Excise and Licenses, a hearing could be held.

-We will exchange your inspection card for your license when Excise and Licenses comes to be the last signer on your inspection card.
+We will exchange your permit for your license when Excise and Licenses ise the last signer on the inspection list.

 Inspections and paperwork can take longer than you expect.
 Plan extra time to get your license.